Tag

 Spear Phishing: Why Targeted Attacks Beat Your Defenses

-In 2023, MGM Resorts lost an estimated $100 million after a threat actor called Scattered Spider used a spear phishing phone call to trick a help desk employee into resetting credentials.
-One call.
-One employee.
-One hundred million dollars.
-That's not a bulk spam campaign — that's
+In September 2023, MGM Resorts lost roughly $100 million after a threat actor called Scattered Spider used a spear phishing voice call — a single, well-researched phone call to the company's IT help desk — to compromise the entire organization.
+The attacker already knew the target employee's name,

 AI Phishing Attacks